hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250514197v1-towards-omnidirectional-reasoning-with-360-r1-a-dataset-benchmark-an.md

 ---
 layout: default
-title: Towards Omnidirectional Reasoning with 360-R1: A Dataset, Benchmark, and GRPO-based Method
+title: "Towards Omnidirectional Reasoning with 360-R1: A Dataset, Benchmark, and GRPO-based Method"
 ---

 # Towards Omnidirectional Reasoning with 360-R1: A Dataset, Benchmark, and GRPO-based Method